 Winner of the Best Director Award at the 2012 Sundance Film Festival, DuVernay was honored with the 2013 John Cassavetes Independent Spirit Award and the Tribeca Film Institute 2013 Affinity Award for her second feature film "Middle of Nowhere."

-DuVernay made her directorial debut with the critically-acclaimed 2008 hip hop documentary, "This is The Life."
-Winner of Audience Awards in Toronto, Los Angeles and Seattle, the film debuted on Showtime in April 2009.
-LA WEEKLY raved, "This is The Life vaults into the upper echelons of must-see hip-hop documentaries."
+She made her directorial debut with the critically-acclaimed 2008 hip hop documentary, "This is The Life."
+Winner of Audience Awards in Toronto, Los Angeles and Seattle, LA WEEKLY raved that "'This is The Life' vaults into the upper echelons of must-see hip-hop documentaries."

-In 2010, she wrote, produced and directed her first narrative feature, "I Will Follow", starring Salli Richardson-Whitfield.
-Released theatrically in 2011, the family drama was hailed by critic Roger Ebert as "... one of the best films I've seen about the loss of a loved one."
+In 2010, she wrote, produced and directed her first narrative feature, "I Will Follow" which critic Roger Ebert hailed as "one of the best films I've seen about the loss of a loved one."

-A UCLA graduate, DuVernay is the founder of AFFRM, the African-American Film Festival Releasing Movement.
-She is a board member for the non-profit arts organization Film Independent, and a member of the Academy of Television Arts & Sciences.
-She is based in Los Angeles.
+A graduate of UCLA, DuVernay is the founder of AFFRM, the African-American Film Festival Releasing Movement.
+She is a member of the Academy of Motion Picture Arts and Sciences, as well as the Academy of Television Arts & Sciences.
+She is also board member for both Film Independent and the Sundance Institute.
+DuVernay is based in Los Angeles.